mantidproject/mantid/docs/source/release/v6.1.0/muon.rst

 - Fixed a usability issue where tabs became unattached too easily.
 It is now possible to unattach the tabs only by double clicking on them.
 - Fixed a bug that caused the `AutoScale` check box to reset when editing the selected groups/pairs.
 - Fixed a bug where the start and end X would reset in the fitting tab when stepping to the next or previous run.
+- Fixed a bug caused by entering an empty string into the start and end X fields.

 ALC
 ---